qixinbo/OneButtonDeepLearning/README.md

 # model-zoo-plgs4imagepy
-Model zoo as plugins for imagepy
+Deep Learning model zoo as plugins for imagepy